Password correct. Please wait...

 Embedding Vimeo videos

 We embed videos from the Vimeo service on our website.
 The provider is Vimeo.com, Inc., 330 West 34th Street, New York, NY 10001, USA.
 As soon as you start such a video, your browser automatically establishes a connection to the Vimeo servers.
-In particular, your IP address, information about browser/operating system, date and time of access, and your interactions (e.g., start, pause) are transmitted.
+In particular, your IP address, information about browser/operating system, date and time of access, and your interactions (e.g. start, pause) are transmitted.
 Vimeo uses cookies and similar tracking technologies.
-The embedded player stores, among others, the cookie "vuid" (storage duration ≈ 2 years, purpose = usage statistics) and "player" (≈ 1 year, purpose = storing your player settings); further technically necessary cookies may be added, e.g., for bot protection.
+The embedded player sets, among others, the cookie "vuid" (storage duration ≈ 2 years, purpose = usage statistics) and "player" (≈ 1 year, purpose = storing your player settings); additional technically necessary cookies may be added, e.g. for bot protection.

 By using the player, personal data are transferred to the USA.
-Vimeo is a participant in the EU-US Data Privacy Framework and is thus certified for transatlantic data transfer pursuant to Art.
-45 GDPR.
+Vimeo participates in the EU-US Data Privacy Framework and is thus certified under Art.
+45 GDPR for transatlantic data transfers.

 Our website uses OpenStreetMap, provided by the OpenStreetMap Foundation (65 Leazes Park Road, Newcastle upon Tyne, NE1 4PF, United Kingdom).
-When the map is loaded, only map data (tile images, scripts) are retrieved from the OpenStreetMap server; personal data are only collected if you agree to share your device’s location.
+When loading the map, only map data (tile images, scripts) are retrieved from the OpenStreetMap server; personal data are only collected if you agree to share your device's location.
 The legal basis is Art.
 6(1)(f) GDPR (legitimate interest in map display).
 OpenStreetMap does not set tracking cookies, so no consent is required.
-The servers are located in Europe; no transfer of data to third countries takes place.
+The servers are located in Europe; no transfer to third countries takes place.
 More information: https://osmfoundation.org/wiki/Privacy_Policy.
-Data subject rights: access, rectification, deletion, restriction of processing, data portability, objection.
+Data subject rights: access, rectification, erasure, restriction of processing, data portability, objection.

 On our website we use the live chat service tawk.to, a service of tawk.to Inc. (187 East Warm Springs Rd, SB298, Las Vegas, Nevada 89119, USA).
 When the chat widget is loaded, data such as IP address, browser type, operating system, date/time of access and, if applicable, location data and cookies are automatically transmitted to tawk.to.
 Processing is based on Art.
 6(1)(f) GDPR (legitimate interest in direct user communication).
-Because tawk.to sets cookies, your consent for this is required and can be withdrawn at any time via our cookie banner.
-Data are transferred to the USA; tawk.to participates in the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF.
-More information can be found in tawk.to’s privacy policy at https://www.tawk.to/privacy-policy/.
-You have the rights provided for in the GDPR (access, rectification, deletion, restriction of processing, data portability, objection).
+Because tawk.to sets cookies, your consent for this processing is required and can be revoked at any time via our cookie banner.
+Data are transferred to the USA under tawk.to's participation in the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF.
+More information can be found in tawk.to's privacy policy at https://www.tawk.to/privacy-policy/.
+You have the rights under the GDPR (access, rectification, erasure, restriction of processing, data portability, objection).

-We use fonts ("Google Web Fonts") from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland on our website to improve readability and a consistent appearance of our pages.
-The font files are only loaded after you have expressly consented to the relevant category ("Fonts/External Media") via our consent banner.
-Only after your consent does your browser connect to the domains fonts.googleapis.com and fonts.gstatic.com; your IP address and certain technical information (e.g. browser type, operating system and referrer URL) are transmitted to Google in the USA.
-The legal basis for this data processing is your voluntary consent pursuant to Art.
+We use fonts ("Google Web Fonts") from Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, on our website to improve readability and provide a consistent appearance.
+The font files are only loaded after you have explicitly consented to the corresponding category ("Fonts/External Media") via our consent banner.
+Only after your consent will your browser connect to the domains fonts.googleapis.com and fonts.gstatic.com; in doing so, your IP address and certain technical information (e.g. browser type, operating system and referrer URL) are transmitted to Google in the USA.
+The legal basis for this data processing is your voluntary consent under Art.
 6(1)(a) GDPR, given solely for the stated purpose.
-You can withdraw your consent at any time with effect for the future by clicking "Change settings" in the cookie banner or by deleting the corresponding cookies in your browser.
-Details on the retention period and scope of the data processed by Google can be found in Google’s privacy policy at https://policies.google.com/privacy.
+You can withdraw your consent at any time with future effect by clicking “Change settings” in the cookie banner or by deleting the relevant cookies in your browser.
+Details on retention periods and the scope of data processed by Google can be found in Google's privacy policy at https://policies.google.com/privacy.
 For more information about your rights and general privacy information, please refer to the other sections of this privacy policy.

-We use the web analytics tool Google Analytics version 4 based on your consent (Art.
+We use the web analytics tool Google Analytics version 4 on the basis of your consent (Art.
 6(1)(a) GDPR).
-The service provider is Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; for Europe Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland acts on its behalf.
-The purpose of processing is to statistically evaluate user behavior on our website, measure reach and continuously optimize our content.
+The service provider is Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA; for Europe, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, acts.
+The purpose of processing is to statistically analyze user behavior on our website, measure reach and continually optimize our content.

-For this purpose, Google Analytics stores, among other things, device and browser information, pseudonymized user IDs, pages visited, dwell time, click paths, coarse location data and events defined by us (e.g. scroll depth or video views).
-The IP address is truncated (so-called IP anonymization) before any further processing within the EU or EEA so that it can no longer be attributed to a specific person.
+For this purpose, Google Analytics stores, among other things, device and browser information, pseudonymized user IDs, visited pages, dwell time, click paths, rough location data and events defined by us (e.g. scroll depth or video views).
+The IP address is shortened (so-called IP anonymization) within the EU or EEA before any further processing so that no direct personal reference remains.

-The collected information may be transferred to and processed on Google servers in the USA.
-Google bases these transfers on the EU standard contractual clauses; additionally, there is a data processing agreement with Google pursuant to Art.
+The collected information may be transferred to Google servers in the USA and processed there.
+Google relies on the EU Standard Contractual Clauses for these transfers; in addition, there is a data processing agreement with Google pursuant to Art.
 28 GDPR.
-By default, user and event data are stored for 14 months and then automatically deleted or anonymized; different retention periods are documented by us in the Google Analytics interface.
+By default, user and event data are retained for 14 months and then automatically deleted or anonymized; differing retention periods are documented by us in the Google Analytics interface.

-You can withdraw your consent at any time with effect for the future by disabling the "Statistics" category in our cookie banner.
-In addition, Google offers a browser add-on to deactivate Google Analytics at https://tools.google.com/dlpage/gaoptout.
-The lawfulness of processing carried out until revocation remains unaffected.
+You can withdraw your consent at any time with future effect by disabling the “Statistics” category in our cookie banner.
+In addition, Google provides a browser add-on to disable Google Analytics https://tools.google.com/dlpage/gaoptout.
+The lawfulness of processing carried out up to the time of withdrawal remains unaffected.

 X. Rights of the data subject